vsajip/pagesign/docs/index.rst

 The ``pagesign`` module follows a similar approach to `python-gnupg
 <https://docs.red-dove.com/python-gnupg/>`_ (by the same author), and uses Python's
-``subprocess`` module to communicate with the `age` and `minisign` executables, which it uses to spawn subprocesses to do the real work of encryption, decryption, signing and verification.
+``subprocess`` module to communicate with the `age-keygen`, `age` and `minisign` executables, which it uses to spawn subprocesses to do the real work of encryption, decryption, signing and verification.

+Of course this module wouldn't exist without the great work by the `age` and `minisign` developers.

 Before you Start
 ================